SripriyaPKulkarni/SripriyaPKulkarni/README.md

 -📫The best way to reach me over is [Linkedin](https://www.linkedin.com/in/sripriyapkulkarni).
 You can also send me a mail to sripriyapkulkarni@gmail.com.

--⚡To read my blog post, checkout [Software Testing Cafe](https://softwaretestingcafe.blogspot.com/).
+-⚡To read my blog post, checkout [Software Engineering Cafe](https://softwareengineeringcafe.blogspot.com/).

 ### :hammer_and_wrench: Languages and Tools : Core Java, Python, JIRA, HP-QC, GITHub